gwehrm/watson_analysis/README.md

 # watson_analysis

-This repository contains various analysis approaches around a crawled dataset of watson.ch, a swiss news-website.
+The purpose of this repository is to just try and play a bit with different models and deep learning!

+the main dataset used for all these analyses is obtained (crawled) from the swiss news website watson.ch.

 So far, this repository contains: